-There are several different methods for taking a child’s temperature using a thermometer:
+There are several different ways of taking a child’s temperature using a thermometer:

-- orally (putting a digital thermometer in the mouth under the tongue)
+- orally – putting a digital thermometer in your child’s mouth under the tongue

-- aurally (with a digital ear thermometer – shown to be a little inaccurate)
+- aurally – putting a digital ear thermometer into your child’s ear, which can be a little inaccurate

 Rectal thermometers are best used for babies and young children under 12 months (older children will probably protest loudly!).
 Rectal readings are most reliable for babies under three months.

-Taking your child’s temperature under her armpit is usually the safest method, especially in young children.
+Taking your child’s temperature under the armpit is usually the safest method, especially in young children.
 Unfortunately, it’s also the least accurate method.

 Mercury thermometers can poison a child if they break.
 If you’re using a mercury thermometer, consider replacing it with one of the thermometers below.